Why dry weather this Election Day may boost Biden

 Unusually heavy rainfall dampens turnout among less reliable voters, according to a 2007 study.
 These voters tend to favor the Democratic candidate, particularly when a Republican is in power.
 Nixon needed rain to keep these voters from going to the polls.
 He didn’t get it.

 “In 1960, for instance, it was a remarkably clear day across the entire country.
-Had it rained that day, we probably would have had a Nixon presidency eight years earlier,” said Brad Gomez, a political scientist at Florida State University and lead author of the study, which simulated every presidential election from 1948 to 2000 under different weather conditions.
+Had it rained that day, we probably would have had a Nixon presidency eight years earlier,” said Brad Gomez, a political scientist at Florida State University and lead author of the study, which simulated every presidential election from 1948 to 2000 under different weather.
 Researchers also found that rain in Pensacola, Fla., in 2000 may have cost Al Gore the presidency.

 The study lent empirical backing to a maxim of campaign politics: Republicans should pray for rain.
 As recently as 2012, a poll from the Weather Channel found that Barack Obama supporters were more likely than Mitt Romney supporters to be deterred by rain.